alinebastos/dev-practice/README.md

 # Developer Practice

 Practice your skills with these ideas.
+Add sites with challenges, with games made to learn, and ideas do practice.

 ## Open Source Projects